Lawrence Walkup: Community leadership

 Walkup was elected president of the Flagstaff Chamber of Commerce in 1958.
 In 1964, he was elected to the board of directors of the First National Bank of Arizona.
 He was elected chairman of the selection committee for Rhodes Scholarships in Arizona in 1966.
 That same year he was selected Flagstaff's Citizen of the Year.
 In 1969, he was named national president of the American Association of Colleges for Teacher Education.

 His community memberships have included the Church of the Master Baptist Church, the NAU Heritage Society, the NAU President's Circle, Sigma Pi fraternity, Kappa Phi Kappa educational fraternity, Kappa Delta Pi, Phi Delta Kappa and the Museum of Northern Arizona's Board of Directors.
 He was also a founding planner of Arizona Town Hall.

 Retirement

 In 1995, Walkup was named an "Arizona Historymaker" by the Arizona Historical Society.
 He spent much of his time in Wheeling, Missouri where he owned a thousand-acre farm.
 To honor him, the Arizona House of Representatives unanimously approved House Concurrent Resolution 2030.
 He also wrote six books, including two NAU books and two Walkup heritage books.

 Personal life

 While in the Navy, he married Lucy Meloy on June 2, 1943.
 She was an English and music teacher.
 They had a daughter named Susan.
 After his death, he was buried in Wheeling, Missouri.
 The Walkup Skydome in Flagstaff was named in his honor.
 The facility is the third largest clear span timber dome in the world.

-James Walkup married Marie Green Walkup, who he had four kids with: Daniel (1927), Rose (1929), John (1933), Elizabeth (1935).
-Mrs Walkup killed her four kids and herself on July 22nd, 1937.